timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER III-THE ESTATE.md

   * (4) a debt for a tax is incurred on the day when such tax is last payable without penalty, including any extension.

-* (b) Except as provided in subsections (c) and (i) of this section, the trustee may, based on reasonable due diligence in the circumstances of the case and taking into account a party's known or reasonably knowable affirmative defenses under subsection (c), avoid any transfer of an interest of the debtor in property—
+* (b) Except as provided in subsections (c), (i), and (j) of this section, the trustee may, based on reasonable due diligence in the circumstances of the case and taking into account a party's known or reasonably knowable affirmative defenses under subsection (c), avoid any transfer of an interest of the debtor in property—

   * (1) to or for the benefit of a creditor;